 Glossy is a word we like.
 Sticky is a word we don’t.
-So while we love the glossy lids we see all over Instagram, fashion week runways, and editorials, we can become apprehensive about getting on board with the look—knowing the reality can often result in a not-so-glamorous sticky mess.
-For this very reason, we’ve done our homework to determine the exact steps to create fail-safe glossy lids and found the shine-creating, glossy lid–achieving products that won’t leave your eyelids sticking to themselves.
+So while we love the glossy lids we see all over Instagram, fashion week runways, and editorials, we can be apprehensive about getting on board with the look—knowing the reality can be a not-so-glamorous sticky mess.
+For this very reason, we’ve done our homework to determine the exact steps required to create fail-safe glossy lids, and in the process, discovered the shine-creating, glossy lid-achieving products that won’t leave your eyelids sticking to themselves.

 Glossy lids are a two-step process.
 Step one?
 Shimmer or metallic shadow—just avoid glitter.
 The finer the shimmer, the better the wet look.
 Liquid, cream, powder, and gel formulas all work, though liquids, gels, and creams tend to deliver that glossy look best.